-The above are offences under the Modern Slavery Act 2015.
-These offences include holding a person in a position of slavery, servitude forced or compulsory labour, or facilitating their travel with the intention of exploiting them soon after.
+Offences under the Modern Slavery Act 2015 include holding a person in a position of slavery, servitude forced or compulsory labour, or facilitating their travel with the intention of exploiting them soon after.

 Although human trafficking often involves an international cross-border element, it is also possible to be a victim of modern slavery within your own country.
 It is possible to be a victim even if consent has been given to be moved.